Dover House Estate: History

 The housing was only let to families where the man had a permanent job which limited it further to whitecollar workers and a limited number of blue collar workers.
-The first tenants were civil servants, teachers and busdrivers.
+The first tenants were civil servants, teachers and bus drivers.
 LCC did not allow tenants to make any changes to the outside of the property or even alter the design of the parlour.
 This continued until the 1950s.
 Council contractors would cut the front hedges each summer to maintain a uniform height and appearance.
 It was a model estate.

 In the 1970s, the Newnes path development was built over the northern allotments, and a sheltered housing scheme built over St Margaret's Parish Hall.

 Private ownership has damaged the integrity of the overall design, with hard standings replacing some gardens and renovations to the cladding and the windows breaking up the previous unity of the design, the area was made into a Conservation Area in 1978, to protect it by removing PD rights, and a management strategy put in place to encourage owners to reinstate original features.

 In the 1990s, the Vanneck Square development was built on the site of the former Huntingfield School.

 In 1991 Wandsworth Council was granted special powers by the then Department of the Environment to control virtually all alterations to the external appearance of houses on the Estate under an Article 4 Direction.